Libya arrests suspected al Qaeda leader, source says

 TRIPOLI.
 (Reuters) - Libyan authorities have arrested a suspected al Qaeda leader who fled from the eastern city of Derna, once a jihadist bastion, a source in the attorney general’s office said on Friday.

-Abdel Qader Azuz was arrested in the western city of Misrata and then brought to the capital, Tripoli, the source said.
+Abdel Qader Azuz was arrested in the western city of Misrata and then brought to the capital Tripoli the source said.
 No other details were immediately available.

-Azuz was one of the top militants in Derna, according to Libyan officials.
-The city has been long a hotpot for Islamist militants.
+Azuz was one of the senior militants in Derna, according to Libyan officials.
+The city has been long a hotspot for Islamist militants.
 Many had fled Libya to escape persecution by Muammar Gaddafi and to fight in Afghanistan, then returned home after the dictator was toppled in 2011.

-Eastern military forces allied to Khalifa Haftar, which control eastern Libya, have seized much of Derna in an ongoing military campaign that officials say is almost over.
+Eastern military forces allied to Khalifa Haftar, which control eastern Libya, have seized much of Derna in a military campaign that officials say is almost over.

-It was not clear whether Libyan authorities had been assisted by the United States, which has several times snatched militants from Libya or given assistance to local authorities.
-The arrest came after U.S. charge d’affaires for Libya, Peter Bodde, who is based in Tunis, visited Misrata last week.
+Libyan security forces arrested two weeks ago a suspected leading member of Islamic State, Khalifa al-Barq, in the militant group’s former stronghold of Sirt

+Al Qaeda and Islamic State have been using Libya as a base for attacks exploiting the security vacuum and chaos created by the fall of Gaddafi.

 Reporting by Ahmed Elumami, Ayman Salhi and Ulf Laessing; editing by Larry King